 An undeniable fan favorite, flat lay images give your hero a chic, bird’s eye view of your product and instantly give your website a modern feel.

 In this example, the image is darkened so that you can better see that white text.
-To get this look in PicMonkey, drag a Geometric overlay over your entire image and adjust the Fade slider to around 80%.
+To get this look in PicMonkey, drag a Geometric graphic over your entire image and adjust the Fade slider to around 80%.
 You’ll be able to clearly see both the image and the words.
 When it looks good, go ahead and Flatten the image.

 Play with blank space